adigudi/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](/images/SCP-LS.png)

 ## Setting an SSH Key
-* On client, run the following command line below:
+* On client, run the following command line:
 `ssh-keygen`
 * This command created two new files on your system; one the private key (in a file id_rsa) and other for the public key (in a file id_rsa.pub), stored in the .ssh directory on your computer
 * When it asks for your password, **press enter instead of typing in your tritonlink password**.
 Doing this will allow you to log into the server without entering your tritonlink password, which can be tedious at times